 See the recipe card at the bottom for exact measurements and directions.

-Assembling this salad is easy and I was able to multitask the following steps and chop veggies while the oven was preheating for the walnuts, and make the vinaigrette while waiting for the water to boil.
+Assembling this salad is easy and quick.
+I was able to multitask the following steps by chopping the veggies while the oven was preheating for the walnuts, and making the vinaigrette while waiting for the water to boil for the asparagus.

 So let’s make this delicious Asparagus, Tomato, and Feta Salad!